 EditionenBildungsgeschichte

-The BBF portal provides online editions of selected historical texts on education.
-The texts have been processed according to the guidelines issued by the Text Encoding Initiative (TEI), assuring long-term availability.
+The BBF portal provides Open Access editions of selected historical texts on education.

 Complete Edition of Letters by Friedrich Fröbel